codeurjc/spring-cloud-aws-sample/README.md

 ### To run locally

 Some configurations are required in your AWS account for this sample to work.
-Basically, an _S3 bucket_ (by default `spring-cloud-aws-sample` is used, but it can be changed using `cloud.aws.s3.bucket` property), and an _RDS MySQL instance_ open to the world.
+Basically, an _S3 bucket_ (by default `spring-cloud-aws-sample-s3` is used, but it can be changed using `cloud.aws.s3.bucket` property), and an _RDS MySQL instance_ open to the world.
 Additionally, we need an _IAM user_ with access key and programmatic access to AWS API so that we can access AWS resources from our development machine.

 #### Create an IAM User